Insights

 The Product Leader’s Playbook: High-stakes strategies to stop the engineering burn and build what actually moves the needle

-Playbook 1: The Ethical AI Product Playbook for Founders
+Playbook 1: The Ethical AI Product Playbook for Founders-Winning Through Human-Centered Design

 1. Build for Humans, Not Just Metrics